CLINICAL MANIFESTATIONS OF FEEDING AND EATING DISORDERS

 AVOIDANT/RESTRICTIVE FOOD INTAKE DISORDER

 The cardinal feature of this disorder is avoidance or restriction of food intake, usually stemming from a lack of interest in or distaste of food and associated with weight loss, nutritional deficiency, dependency on nutritional supplementation, or marked impairment in psychosocial functioning, either alone or in combination.
 Culturally approved practices, such as fasting or a lack of available food, must be excluded as possible causes.
 The disorder is distinguished from anorexia nervosa by the presence of emotional factors, such as a fear of gaining weight and distortion of body image in the latter condition.
-Onset is usually in infancy or early childhood, ...
+Onset is usually in ...